gitkoDev/dgfls_exam_app/README.md

 2. If the file is not present, it will be recreated at runtime, so refer to **step 3**.
 3. Run the executive `test-paper-generator` file in `bin` the folder.
 4. Enter the amount of required test papers and questions in each paper.
-5. Get your output in the resulting `questions.docx`  file
+5. Get your output in the resulting `questions.docx`  file.

 ## Input example